dsl-logo

 • The lender will conduct an 'as if complete' valuation to estimate the market value of the land and proposed build before approving your loan.

-• You can make interest-only repayments on the loan while construction is in progress.
+• You may be able to make interest-only repayments on the loan while construction is in progress.

 • Like a regular home loan, aim for a 20% deposit (i.e. a loan-to-value ratio below 80%) before applying.
-Approval with a 5% deposit of the build’s value is possible but may come with extra fees like LMI and higher interest rates.
+Approval with as little as a 5% deposit of the build’s value may be possible but may mean there are extra costs, like lender’s mortgage insurance (LMI) and higher interest rates.

 • Building loans come with a specific timeframe.
 Most lenders allow six months to draw on the loan and up to 24 months to complete the construction of the property.